psu-arts-arch-3/art-203/lesson-2/exercise-2-hello-world.md

 In preparation for the landing page we'll be making in the assignment, let's make sure we can implement a custom font in an HTML file.
 If you used a font from Google Fonts in your mockup, you can use that font here—otherwise choose any font from [Google Fonts](https://fonts.google.com/).

-Select the font on the website, and then click the black bar displaying "1 Family Selected" to view your chosen font.
+Select the font on at Google's website, and then click the black bar displaying "1 Family Selected" to view your chosen font.
 You should see a short piece of code like `<link href="http://fonts.googleapis.com...">` for importing the font into a custom project.

 ![](/unit-1/lesson-2/google-font-use.png)